dj-dg/image-classifier-basic/README.md

-# image-classifier-basic
+# Image Classifier Using ResNets
-A basic image classifier using ResNets trained on iNaturalist-12K dataset
+A basic image classifier using ResNets, trained on the iNaturalist-12K dataset.